JusperLee/SonicSim/README.md

 ## 🔥 News

+- [2024-10-30] We fixed the bugs for installing the environment and updated the training code for speech separation and enhancement models on the [SonicSet dataset](#sonicset-dataset).

-- [2024-10-23] We release the training code for speech separation and enhancement models on the [SonicSet dataset](#sonicset-dataset).
+- [2024-10-23] We release the `training code` for speech separation and enhancement models on the [SonicSet dataset](#sonicset-dataset).

 - [2024-10-03] We release the paper on [arxiv](https://arxiv.org/abs/2410.01481)